"From Rwanda to Hollywood": Kigali's style goes global - ExBulletin

 Identity is at the heart of many Rwandan brands, which excel in producing bespoke clothing, drawing on a tailoring tradition that dates back decades.

-For example, Umutoniwase, which employs 45 people, incorporates the characteristic geometric designs of imigongo art – a style of painting that uses cow dung and natural pigments – into its designs.
+For example, Umutoniwase, which employs 45 people, incorporates the characteristic geometric designs of Imigongo art – a painting style that uses cow dung and natural pigments – into its designs.

 Likewise, beads found on royal headdresses and other traditional items are found on jacket lapels, while Rwandan shoe brand Uzuri K&Y borrows from the country’s weaving traditions to create braided sandals.